REASON AND VALUES EXEMPLIFIED IN GENDER

 either testes or ovaries.
 The primary function of testes is to produce sperm

-for reproduction and to secrete testosterone,
+for reproduction and to secrete testosterone, the primary

-the primary male sex hormone.
+male sex hormone.
 Similarly, ovaries produce oocytes and secrete estrogen as the primary female

 sex hormone.
 Gonads can be surgically removed either via orchiectomy (the

-removal of testes), or oophorectomy(the
+removal of testes), or oophorectomy(the removal of

-consequences resulting from their removal.
+resulting from their removal.

 Secondary sex determination,